PrimordialMoros/Atlas/README.md

 ## Building

-This project requires Java 11 or newer and uses Gradle (which comes with a wrapper, so you don't need to install it).
+This project requires Java 16 or newer and uses Gradle (which comes with a wrapper, so you don't need to install it).

-Module `atlas-paper` can be used to build a dummy plugin jar for PaperMC servers that adds `atlas-core` to the classpath.

 Open a terminal and run `./gradlew build`